 Do's and Don'ts of Giving a Best Man Speech

-Do take the time to say what you want to say.
+- Do take the time to say what you want to say.
 Feel free to take your time without rushing through your speech.
 As the best man, you're an important part of the wedding, so enjoy your moment to toast your best bro!

-Do say thanks.
+- Do say thanks.
 Make sure to thank the people who helped make the day possible, especially the parents of the bride and groom, or whoever is hosting the wedding.

-Do try to relax before you get up to speak.
-Take a couple of deep breaths and you'll be fine!
+- Do try to relax before you get up to speak.
+Take a couple of deep breaths, and you'll be fine!

-Don't steal the spotlight.
+- Don't steal the spotlight.
 Your role as best man is to highlight and congratulate the groom and his new wife, so don't hog the spotlight.

-Don't forget their names.
-You may be closer to the groom than the bride, so make 100% sure you get her name right!
+- Don't forget their names.
+You may be closer to the groom than the bride, so make 100 percent sure you get her name right!
 The same goes for any family members you mention during your speech.

-Don't drink too much.
+- Don't drink too much.
 You might want to have a cocktail to calm your nerves before your toast, but be careful not to drink so much that you can't keep your composure.

 Writing a Best Man Speech

-Since you have been chosen as the best man, you obviously know the groom very well and have a great amount of material to pull from for your toast or speech.
+Since you have been chosen as the best man, you know the groom very well and have a great amount of material to pull from for your toast or speech.